CleverRaven/Cataclysm-DDA/doc/MUTATIONS.md

   "processed_eocs": [ "eoc_id_1" ],           // List of effect_on_conditions that attempt to activate every time (defined above) units of time.
 Time of 0 means every turn it processes.
 Processed when the mutation is active for activatable mutations and always for non-activatable ones.
   "deactivated_eocs": [ "eoc_id_1" ],         // List of effect_on_conditions that attempt to activate when this mutation is successfully deactivated.
   "enchantments": [ "ench_id_1" ],            // List of enchantments granted by this mutation.
 Can be either IDs or an inline definition of the enchantment (see MAGIC.md)
-  "temperature_speed_modifier": 0.5,          // If nonzero, become slower when cold, and faster when hot (1.0 gives +/-1% speed for each degree above or below 65 F).
   "flags": [ "UNARMED_BONUS" ],               // List of flag_IDs and json_flag_IDs granted by the mutation.
 Note: trait_IDs can be set and generate no errors, but they're not actually "active".
   "moncams": [ [ "mon_player_blob", 16 ] ],    // Monster cameras, ability to use friendly monster's from the list as additional source of vision.
 Max view distance is equal to monster's daytime vision.
 The number specifies the range at which it can "transmit" vision to the avatar.
   "override_look": { "id": "mon_cat_black", "tile_category": "monster" } // Change the character's appearance to another specified thing with a specified ID and tile category.
 Please ensure that the ID corresponds to the tile category.
 The valid tile category are "none", "vehicle_part", "terrain", "item", "furniture", "trap", "field", "lighting", "monster", "bullet", "hit_entity", "weather", "overmap_terrain", "map_extra", "overmap_note".